pankajyadav05/jswe-full-stack/MARKS.md

 ## Backend Implementation (20 marks)

 - API Integration (10 Marks): Efficient and correct use of the Rick and Morty API to fetch data in the backend.
-- Data Handling and Performance (10 Marks): Effective handling of data, including error handling, data formatting, and performance optimizations.
+- Data Handling and Performance (10 Marks): Effective handling of data, data formatting (sending only required data fields to frontend).

 ## Code Quality and Best Practices (20 marks)

-- Code Organization (5 Marks): Well-structured and organized codebase.
+- Code Organization (10 Marks): Well-structured and organized codebase.
 - Coding Standards (5 Marks): Adherence to common coding standards and best practices.
 - Documentation (5 Marks): Comprehensive README.md with clear instructions and documentation.
-- Scalability and Maintainability (5 Marks): Code that is easy to scale and maintain.

 ## Additional Criteria (20 marks)